j00bar/j00bar.github.io/content/posts/ai-needs-dignity.md

 "What do you say?" chimed my sister-in-law.

-"Thank you, Alexa."
+"Thank you."

 And in response, the Echo said... nothing.
-Its little blue ring came on at the hearing of its name once more, waited for instruction, and (hearing nothing more) returned to playing the requested track.

 <hr>